There is no substitute for safety when prescribing medication.

 - Sample MTM form (for assistance in guiding medication therapy review)

-If you are a Medicare Advantage member, visit the Community HealthFirst website for information on Medicare HealthFirst Medication Therapy information.
+If you are looking for Medication Therapy Management for a Medicare Advantage member, visit the CHPW Medicare Advantage website for information on Medicare Medication Therapy Management information.

 Patient Review and Coordination Program